skypilot-org/skypilot/llm/vicuna-llama-2/README.md

   HF_TOKEN: <your-huggingface-token> # Change to your own huggingface token
 ```

-## Train your own Vicuna on LLaMA 2
+## Train your own Vicuna on Llama-2

 ### Check training data